top of page

 Photo: Masashi Kuma

-Unlike when I make figurative embroidery, these works are airy and expressive, just like drawings.
+Unlike when I make figurative embroidery, these works are more direct, like drawings, and seem to show everything.
 Sewing whilst also looking at the threads that cross over to the back was a new experience for me, as I felt like I was making the both sides.
-I was actually hesitant about whether it might be too light, but I gave priority to my feeling that it needed to be made at that time.
+I was actually hesitant about whether it might be too airy, but I gave priority to my feeling that it needed to be made at that time.

 Feather